 If you don’t have enough time to hike, head to the West district of Saguaro National Park to cruise along the Bajada Loop Drive, a 5-mile loop that gives you an amazing sight of the best features of the park.

-Also, although on a dirt road, four-wheel drive isn’t required, so regular cars can go on this drive without problems (if going on a rainy day, be sure to check the conditions of the road in the visitor center).
+Also, although on a dirt road, a four-wheel drive isn’t required, so regular cars can go on this drive without problems (if going on a rainy day, be sure to check the conditions of the road in the visitor center).

 For one of the best views in the park, plan on going on an 8-mile hike out and back to Wassen Peak.
 Though strenuous, in this hike you can see the remains of old mining operations and have the perfect views of Saguaro National Park and the city of Tucson.